mucommander/mucommander/readme.txt

 - Bzip2 read-access speed substantially improved.
 - Improved icon representation of symbolic links.
-- 'Delete' dialog now shows the list of file to be deleted (contributed by Alejandro Scandroli)
+- 'Delete' dialog now shows the list of file to be deleted (contributed by Alejandro Scandroli).
-- New 'Find' functionality added to the text viewer and editor (contributed by Mariusz Jakubowski)
+- New 'Find' functionality added to the text viewer and editor (contributed by Mariusz Jakubowski).
 - command keyword substitution now applies to marked files as well as the current selection.
+- Quit confirmation dialog now shows the number of open windows and asks for confirmation when the last window is closed.

 Localization: